 For many companies, insight communities have become the most used research tool because of their versatility.
 While online surveys and polls are still valuable tools, insight communities can now handle a variety of qualitative and quantitative use such as general voice of customer (VOC) work, customer journey, concept testing, new product development, and home use testing.
 The better insight community tools also work well in the mobile environment and with video applications.

-A community can change how research is viewed and executed.
+A insight community can change how research is viewed and executed.
 The ability to tap into customer opinions and ideas on an ongoing basis is a huge asset to an organization.
 Insights come fast, and follow-up is easy with the ability to reach back out on an iterative basis.

 The fundamental purpose of most research is to provide actionable insights.
 Actionable insights go beyond a simple regurgitation of the results toward information that can be acted upon by decision makers by providing further color, context, and implications.
 Moving reporting of results to inference and implications.

 Insight communities can feed decision making at every step of any project.
 Because communities are so agile, companies can also get to those decisions faster and with more data, all done in a much more efficient and cost-effective manner.
 Companies that inform their decisions with customer feedback tend to win in the marketplace.

 My-Take is a greater Boston based insight technology and analysis company that can help your company make smarter decisions and market your products and solutions more effectively based on feedback from powerful online communities.
 If you have questions about building an insight community for your company, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click here to request a free consultation.